Bloor-Yonge Capacity Improvements Project Construction Notices

 Weekend Work - Utility Relocation Work on the North Side of Bloor Street East: Hydro Chamber Construction and Duct Bank Work

 This notice provides an update on the hydro utility relocation work on the north side of Bloor Street East (east of Yonge Street) and some required weekend work.
-Work will occur on Saturday, April 6 from 8:00 a.m. until 4:00 p.m.
-Additional weekend work is scheduled on the north side of Bloor Street East for the weekends of April 13-14, 20-21, May 4-5, 11-12, 18-19 and 25-26.
+Work will occur on the weekends of May 4-5, 11-12, 18-19 and 25-26.
 This work is necessary to reduce the duration of our work and mitigate impacts to the public.
 Weather conditions may affect the progress of this work.
 Please note that through the duration of the utilities work on Bloor Street East, weekend work may be required.
 Hydro utility work is expected to be complete by Q4 2024.
 Night work for our sewer relocations on the south side of Bloor Street East is scheduled to be completed in the next couple of weeks.

 What we are doing and why?